hippo-digital/open-id-connect/README.md

 # open-id-connect

-## Deploying the IDP
+## Setup

+The IDP is deployed via Ansible.
+Ansible can be deployed on the IDP itself and used to configure the host locally.

-### Ansible Configuration
+### Initial Deployment

 **Requirements**

- - Ansible Host
-   - Ubuntu Server 16.04.1 or later
-   - 1GB RAM
-   - 1 CPU
-   - 20GB Disk Space

  - IDP Host
    - Ubuntu Server 16.04.1 or later